Chester Cathedral: Services

 The cathedral is a place of Christian worship, with two services held daily, and four or five each Sunday.
 There is Holy Communion each day, and Choral Evensong each day except Wednesday.
 There is a sung service of cathedral Eucharist every Sunday.

 Music

-The Director of Music is Philip Rushforth and the Assistant Director of Music is Alexander Palotai.
+The Organist and Master of the Choristers is Philip Rushforth, Head of Music Outreach and Assistant Organist, Dan Mathieson and Sub-Organist, Alexander Palotai.
 There are lunchtime organ recitals weekly on Thursday at 1:10pm, immediately following Holy Communion.
 The monthly program of music is available on the cathedral's website.

 The hymn-writer William Cooke (1821–1894) was a canon of Chester.

 Organists

 The earliest recorded appointment of an organist is of John Brycheley in 1541.
 Notable organists include the composers Robert White and John Sanders, conductor George Guest and the recording artist Roger Fisher.

 Choirs

 The choral tradition at Chester is 900 years old, dating from the foundation of the Benedictine monastery.
 In 1741 Handel heard the first recital of his Messiah at Chester.
 There are usually eight choral services in the cathedral each week.
 Chester has a cathedral choir of male lay clerks, choral scholars, boy and girl choristers and a Nave Choir which is of mixed voice.
 They rehearse in the Song School, built on the site of the former Monks' Dormitory.
 In addition to singing at services, the choir perform in concerts, tour abroad, and make recording on CDs.
-There is no choir school at Chester, so the choristers come from local schools.
+There was a choir school at the cathedral until 1975 but since that time choristers come from local schools.
 The Nave Choir, which sings Compline on Sunday evenings and in other services, also takes part in concerts, and undertakes tours.
 Having been founded during the 1860s, it is the longest-running voluntary cathedral choir in Britain.